Summer camps for kids in Paris

 All children aged 3 to 14, residing and/or studying in Paris in either public or private schools, are eligible to enroll in these Parisian leisure centres during the school holidays.

-The registration window opens on 26 May and closes on 10 June 2025, for July and August enrollments.
+The registration window opens on 26 May and closes on 8 June 2026, for July and August enrollments.
 During the registration window, visit the Paris Famille website to complete the online registration form for your child.
-The cost for a full day at a leisure centre, including lunch, varies from €2 to €30 per day, depending on your family’s income bracket.
+The cost for a full day at a leisure centre, including lunch, varies from €2 to c.€30 per day, depending on your family’s income bracket.
 Even if you miss the registration window, you will likely still be able to get a place at a centre near you.
 There are always students who show up on the day and they’re usually allowed to stay, subject to availability.

 summer camps for kids in paris-the knowledge nuggets